ZPVIP/wechat-decipher-macos/README.md

 2. `dbcracker.d` reveals paths to the encrypted SQLite3 databases and their credentials.
 Since it can only capture secrets when WeChat.app opens these files, you need to either login or trigger a backup while the script is running.
 Simply copy & paste the script output to invoke [SQLCipher](https://github.com/sqlcipher/sqlcipher) and supply the respective `PRAGMA`s.
 3. `xlogger.d` prints the log messages going to `/Users/$USER/Library/Containers/com.tencent.xinWeChat/Data/Library/Caches/com.tencent.xinWeChat/2.0b4.0.9/log/*.xlog`.

+## Dependencies

+Since `dtrace(1)` is pre-installed on macOS, no dependencies are required to run the scripts.
+However, you need [SQLCipher](https://github.com/sqlcipher/sqlcipher) to inspect the databases discovered by `dbcracker.d`.

 ## Usage

 Launch WeChat and run